Spells of Manifestation, Persistence, and Disappearance

 The facts of manifestation, persistence, and disappearance are evident everywhere one looks.
 Place a kettle on the stove, bring it to a boil, then turn off the heat, and the contents will cool to room temperature.
 Steam was produced, it rose into the air, and then was gone.

 On the material plane, these cycles can be manipulated in limitless ways, as is also obvious.
-Less obvious, for some reason, is that these cycles are even more controllable in the mind, and learning to work with them could produce noticeable improvements in life.
-Potentially, anyway.1
+Less obvious, for some reason, is that these cycles are even more controllable, indeed, infinitely controllable, in the mind, and learning to work with them could produce noticeable improvements in life.
+Potentially, anyway.

 Theoretically, as postulated by some deep thinkers, the mind is the one thing that can actually be more or less completely controlled by the self.
 Obviously, other things can also have a big impact on it, but someone else’s ability to control your mind against your will or without your knowledge rather depends on your inability to control it yourself.
 In other words, if you are not actively in control of your mind, it becomes pretty easy for others to step in and control it for you (hello, Mr. Spin, hello, Mr. Sales, hellooo Mr. Covid Lockdowns).